atm8136/atm8136.github.io/aboutme.md

 - This blog contains my own opinions and do not reflect those of my employer.
 - I am not affiliated with Autodesk in anyway.
-- ANy workflows are presented without any guarantees or warranty.
+- Any workflows are presented without any guarantees or warranty.

 ### Copyright, Trademarks and Attribution